sitespeedio/onlinetest/README.md

 ## Quick setup on your local machine (using Docker)

 Follow these steps to quickly set up and run the online version of sitespeed.io on your local Linux or Mac OS machine.
 Make sure you have [Docker](https://www.docker.com) and [docker compose](https://docs.docker.com/compose/) installed.
-The default Docker compose setup use the same Docker network.
+The default Docker compose setup use the same Docker network and have only the ports open that is needed.

 1. **Clone the repository:**